akbinod/akbinod.Tuner/README.md

 <H3>Introduction</H3>
 If you're studying Computer Vision, or Reinforcement Learning, parameter tuning is probably causing you some angst.
 Importing this component, and copying 3 lines into your code will get you a pretty decent parameter Tuner.

 <br>Here's a 5 minute introduction to the essentials.
-This function and invocation...
+This function (the code for this example is in `example.py`.) and invocation...

 ```{python}
 def find_circle(image, radius):